-The Partnership for the Eradication of Cancer in Africa (our partner PECA) started an initiative to fight cervical cancer and also other to the HPV virus related cancers.
+Our Inspire2Live partner, the Partnership for the Eradication of Cancer in Africa (PECA), has launched an initiative to fight cervical and other HPV-virus related cancers.

-Most vaccines only work against cervical cancer.
-When vaccination is made gender-neutral and vaccination is done with the right vaccine, the effect is that all HPV related cancers are targeted and the overall burden of cancer is reduced.
+Most vaccines only work against cervical cancer yet when vaccination becomes gender-neutral and administered with the right vaccine, all HPV-related cancers are then targeted and the overall burden of cancer is reduced.

-This is a PECA project and the role of Inspire2Live is that of an advisor and consultant.
-The reason for this is that the project requires a very large and long-term involvement of local personnel and local officials and politicians.
+This is a PECA project and the role of Inspire2Live is that of an adviser and consultant due to the very large and long-term involvement of local staff, officials and politicians required.
 Inspire2Live is in a good position to add value through its network in the world of medical sciences and through its experience in project organisation.

 The need for the uptake of the HPV vaccine by both boys and girls against cervical and other related cancers is encouraged by the messages carried in these videos.
-Children are used as advocates in 2 of the videos so that when there are opportunities arise for them to make choices.. they choose right!
+Children are featured in 2 of the videos so that when the opportunities arise, they can make the right choices.

-These videos are brought to you by Inspire2Live and PECA in collaboration with the Federal Ministry of Health.
+These videos are brought to you by Inspire2Live and PECA in collaboration with the Federal Ministry of Health of Nigeria.